 She paused, exasperated by the midday sun in Vizianagaram.
 But remained bent over.
 She knew she would resume work in moments – in that very posture.

-In Rayagada in Orissa, there were also men in the field.
+In Rayagada in Odisha, there were also men in the field.
 Through the lens, it was more spectacular.
 All the men were standing.
 All the women, bending.
-In Nuapada in Orissa, the rain did not stop the woman from weeding.
+In Nuapada in Odisha, the rain did not stop the woman from weeding.
 She worked on, bent from the waist.
 Under an umbrella.

 ‘Manual’ planting, sowing and weeding are more than hard work.
 They involve a great deal of time spent in painful postures.